 SW REV CHECK FAIL : [ABOOT]FUSED 5 > BINARY 4

-This likely means that, on the S7, Samsung has eFuses that indicate the firmware version number.
-When enough eFuses are tripped for firmware version 5, I can’t install firmware version 4.
+On the S7, Samsung has eFuses that indicate the bootloader version.
+When enough eFuses are tripped for bootloader version 5, I can’t install bootloader version 4.
 When an eFuse trips, the circuit permanently changes.
 I can’t un-set these eFuses.

 Samsung’s eFuses became notorious in the custom ROM community a few years ago.
 Samsung’s Knox security would trip a warranty fuse if you installed unauthorized firmware.
-Outside some poorly-verified cases, you can’t reset the warranty fuse.
+You can’t reset the warranty fuse.
 Warranty fuse-tripped phones work fine, but there are anecdotal reports of Samsung refusing warranty service due to tripped warranty fuses.

 The phone still worked fine.